Adverse Reactions to Helpful Supplements

 Finally, food sensitivities, which are particularly common among those with Hashimoto’s, can contribute to liver congestion.
 When you continually ingest the proteins of foods that you are sensitive to, you could develop antibodies to them.
 Reactive food proteins can attach to these antibodies, creating what’s referred to as circulating immune complexes (CICs).
 When the body becomes overwhelmed by too many CICs, the complexes accumulate in the liver, leading to impaired liver function.

-So, those with Hashimoto’s are especially more likely to develop a chemical backlog in their body!
+So, those with Hashimoto’s are especially likely to develop a chemical backlog in their body!

-You may have heard about intensive “detox” strategies such as taking high dose iodine, coffee enemas, or chelating agents like spirulina, chlorella or DMSA.
-However, “forceful” detox methods may, in fact, be potentially harmful to your health and lead to serious consequences.
+You may have heard about forceful “detox” strategies such as taking high dose iodine, coffee enemas, or chelating agents like spirulina, chlorella, or DMSA for healing.
+I know that they can work for some people, but unfortunately in my own personal experience, and in that of my clients, “forceful” detox methods may, in fact, be potentially harmful to your health and lead to serious consequences.

 Meanwhile, coffee enemas may result in perforated bowels or colitis when people don’t perform them correctly, or have an adverse reaction to the coffee.
-Unfortunately, I’ve had clients who had to be hospitalized due to coffee-induced colitis, resulting in inflammation of the inner lining of the colon.
+Unfortunately, I’ve had clients who came to me after working with enema advocates that had to be hospitalized due to coffee-induced colitis, resulting in inflammation of the inner lining of the colon.

 Chelation is another popular and “powerful” detox method.
 It causes the metals to detach from your body and allows them to start moving freely around it.
 Unfortunately, “powerful” doesn’t always mean “effective”!
 If you can’t get rid of these metals via the liver, they are just going to circulate and attach themselves to other types of body tissues — which could be problematic and potentially make you feel even worse.

-I learned this the hard way – I once tried a “forceful” detox with spirulina, which led to the development of a new autoimmune condition called giant papillary conjunctivitis.
+I learned this the hard way, more than once.
+The first time, I tried a “forceful” detox with spirulina, which led to the development of a new autoimmune condition called giant papillary conjunctivitis.
 This resulted in giant pimples on the inside of my eyelids, and yes, it was as awful as it sounds!
 Don’t make the same mistake I did!
+I don’t have any photos of my giant eye pimples (though I was NEVER again able to wear two-week contact lenses after that incident), but I do have photos of my (failed) attempt at chelation with DMSA.

-Furthermore, forceful strategies can make those with autoimmune thyroid disease feel worse — especially when done without medical intervention — as aggressively drawing out toxins can overwhelm the detox pathways that are already overburdened due to Hashimoto’s.
+As you can see from my photos, forceful strategies can make those with autoimmune thyroid disease feel worse, as aggressively drawing out toxins can overwhelm the detox pathways that are already overburdened due to Hashimoto’s.

 I can’t stress enough the importance of being gentle on the liver.
-I don’t recommend “intensive” and potentially dangerous detox interventions until you’ve had your liver properly supported, your adrenals balanced, your nutrients supported, and your gut function restored (as covered by the Fundamental Protocols of my book, Hashimoto’s Protocol).
+I don’t recommend “intensive” or more advanced detox interventions until you’ve had your liver properly supported, your adrenals balanced, your nutrients supported, and your gut function restored (as covered by the Fundamental Protocols of my book, Hashimoto’s Protocol).
+Even then, I recommend you proceed with caution, as some of these detox strategies are potentially dangerous.

 When it comes to healing, being gentle and putting safety first is key.

-I like to utilize natural protocols to support the liver and detox pathways, so this is where liver support comes into play.
-Liver support is different from detox and can help a person feel better in as little as two weeks.
+I like to utilize natural protocols and gentle methods to support the liver and detox pathways, and I’ve found that this approach can help people start feeling better in as little as two weeks.

 Benefits of Liver Support

-I’ve found that following my 4-step liver support is something that’s going to be helpful for most people, and it really kicks off your healing.
-In fact, 65% of people who completed the Liver Support during my Hashimoto’s Self-Management Program – many of whom had been sick for over 10, 15, 20 years – said they felt significantly better after completing the Liver Support Protocol.
+I’ve found that my 4-step liver support protocol is helpful for most people, and it can “jumpstart” the healing process.
+In fact, 65 percent of people who completed the Liver Support during my Hashimoto’s Self-Management Program – many of whom had been sick for over 10, 15, and even 20 years – said they felt significantly better after completing the Liver Support Protocol.

-I loved all of the messages I received from my clients who were able to go to the mall again because they were no longer experiencing multiple chemical sensitivities, became active because their joint pains had reduced, and felt overall more energetic and happier as their many symptoms began to lift.
+I loved all of the messages I received from my clients who were able to go to the mall again because they were no longer experiencing multiple chemical sensitivities, became active again because their joint pain had reduced, and overall felt more energetic and happier.

-Some benefits of a doing liver support include a reduction of many of your symptoms, as well as clearer skin, improved vitamin and mineral absorption, and better bowel function.
+Some additional benefits of liver support include a reduction of fatigue, brain fog, anxiety, and depression, as well as clearer skin, improved vitamin and mineral absorption, and better bowel function.

 As triggers are removed and nutrient deficiencies are addressed, the liver is able to clear out toxins and process hormones more efficiently.
 This means that estrogen and progesterone levels will be better balanced.
 Those with thyroid disease will also begin to feel better because as more of the liver enzymes are freed up to work on hormones instead of toxins, the body will have more access to T3.